OHI-Science/OHI-website/README.md

 3. If the CSV uses a separator other than a comma, then set the separator in the shortcode like so: `{{< csvTable path="my-table.csv" sep=";" >}}`
 4. The contents of the table will be displayed in the page.

+### `{{< regionsDropdown label="Select a region" >}}`

+The `regionsDropdown` shortcode creates a dropdown with all of the OHI region names that are included in the `scores.csv` file.
+When a user selects one of the regions, then they are directed to the score page for that region.
+The `label` text option is optional.

 ## Goal pages

 Goal and sub-goal pages, including goal index page, require more front-matter than other content pages.
 In addition to the "title", "name", and "bg_image" properties, goal pages use the properties "id", "icon", "description", and "color".
 These extra properties control how the OHI goal information is presented on the website, including creating the data visualizations.